-The projected sustainable yield is the amount of net Basin pumping that can occur while being able to avoid undesirable results for the Basin's applicable sustainability indicators.
+The projected sustainable yield is the amount of net Basin pumping that can occur while avoiding undesirable results for the Basin's applicable sustainability indicators.
 Net pumping is pumping minus volume of managed aquifer recharge.
-Table ES-2 lists the projected sustainable yields for three aquifer groups that are grouped according to how production wells are typically screened.
+Table ES-4 lists the projected sustainable yields for three aquifer groups that are grouped according to how production wells are typically screened.
 Section 2.2.3.7 provides details on how the sustainable yield was developed.

-Table ES-2.
+Table ES-4.
 Projected Sustainable Yield